 As times change, you need to change with them.

 Listen to your customers.

 Over time, Bear Glacier was “put on the map” and more people began visiting the area.
 One of the most striking and dynamic elements of the Bear Glacier area are the icebergs.
-They are huge and always changing.
 They are eye candy that lures people in, but the stunning still-life photos never show these icebergs breaking, cracking, rolling, or totally collapsing.
-They deserve the utmost respect, because in an instant their haunting beauty can transform into a serious hazard.
-As the Bear Glacier area gained exposure, more travelers started exploring too close to these massive bergs.
+They deserve respect, because in an instant their haunting beauty can transform into a serious hazard.
+As the Bear Glacier area gained exposure, more travelers started exploring very close to these massive bergs.
 Additionally, more guided trips began operating in the lagoon, some advertising that you could touch or paddle through/under the ice.
 The quiet of the lagoon changed and became an environment with many uncontrolled factors at play, and one in which we did not feel comfortable bringing our guests.

 Recently, the Glacial Lake Outburst Floods (or “GLOFs”) have added another element of risk and unpredictability.
 Tour companies who run trips here have had to cancel weeks’ worth of tours because of these floods, occurring with increasing frequency.
 Additionally, glacial lake outbursts are difficult to predict and could pose an immediate hazard to anyone paddling in the lagoon when they release.

 Read the Kenai Fjords National Park report: Risk and Recreation in a Glacial Environment: Understanding Glacial Lake Outburst Floods at Bear Glacier in Kenai Fjords National Park.